Dinopony/alundra-randomizer/README.md

 Using the provided release packages (on the right panel of this webpage) is really straightforward since everything (excepted the original ROM, of course) is included for you to start randomizing.

-You just have to put your own copy of the original 1.1 US game disc inside the folder named `input.bin`, and use the `gen_preset.bat` script on Windows (Linux users are expected to know how to use CLI).
+You just have to put your own copy of the original 1.1 US game disc inside the folder, rename it `input.bin`, and use the `gen_preset.bat` script on Windows (Linux users are expected to know how to use CLI).

 A command line interface will open, don't be scared!
 It will ask you for which **preset** you want to use.
 Presets are a